oracle-livelabs/database/db-23c-fundamentals/new-schema-level-privileges/new-schema-level-privileges.md

     ```
     ![drop and create the needed users for the lab](images/im2.png " ")

-    Now we can grant our bob user to sally's schema to
+    Now we can grant our bob user various privileges to other users or roles.

     ```
     <copy>
-    GRANT SELECT ANY TABLE ON SCHEMA sally TO BOB;
+    -- tables, views, and materialized views
+    grant select any table on schema sally to bob;
+    grant insert any table on schema sally to bob;
+    grant update any table on schema sally to bob;
+    grant delete any table on schema sally to bob;

+    -- procedures, functions, packages, and sequences
+    grant execute any procedure on schema sally to bob;
+    grant select any sequence on schema sally to bob;
     </copy>
     ```

     ![grant the schema level privileges](images/im3.png " ")

-    This single grant provides user BOB with SELECT privileges on all tables and views within the schema sally uses, ensuring access without compromising security.
+    These grants provides user bob with select, insert, update, delete, execute any procedures, functions, packages, and select sequence privileges on all tables and views within the schema sally.

 3. Schema-level privileges dynamically adapt to schema changes.
 If new tables or views are added to the HR schema, users granted schema-level privileges instantly gain access without additional management.

 4. Oracle Database 23ai simplifies privilege management with dedicated views.
 We can use views like `DBA_SCHEMA_PRIVS` to check the schema-level privileges granted to users.
+Others include ROLE\_SCHEMA\_PRIVS, USER\_SCHEMA\_PRIVS, and SESSION\_SCHEMA\_PRIVS.

     ```
     <copy>